-Chris joined the MBE group in January, 2016 after graduating from the University of Calgary with a BSc in electrical engineering (minor in physics).
+Chris Deimert is now a research associate at National Research Council Canada.
+Chris earned his PhD degree in Electrical Engineering (Nanotechnology) under Professor Zbig Wasilewski's supervision in 2021.
+He joined the QNC-MBE group in January 2016 after graduating from the University of Calgary with a BSc in electrical engineering (minor in physics).
 He enjoys math and physics -- particularly their applications in engineering.
 During his undergrad, he explored using differential geometry to create better numerical methods in electromagnetism.
-In the MBE group, he plans to study intersubband polariton lasers.
+In the MBE group, he studied intersubband polariton lasers.

 Chris grew up in the prairies of Calgary, Alberta.
 When he isn't working, he enjoys relaxing with his wife and two dogs.
 He also enjoys playing guitar and piano, and has even built two electric guitars.